 Inherent in this arrangement is the understanding that there is a risk.
 Mother Nature may send too much sun or rain, bugs or disease, and a certain crop or crops may not appear in your share that summer.
 On the flip side, there may be a bumper crop of tomatoes or cucumbers, and you’ll be swimming in sweet corn.

 A member’s motivation for supporting the farm is just as much about having the back of the farmer as it is about getting the full financial value of their share.

 Make sure you read that last sentence again… it’s kinda huge!

 But this relationship goes both ways.
 When you join a CSA, your farmer and farm staff will cultivate a connection with you too.
 This means:

-They try to add value to your life, by teaching you about their food’s story, or how to prepare it.
+We try to add value to your life, by teaching you about our food’s story, or how to prepare it.

-They do things to help you succeed at eating their food.
+We do things to help you succeed at eating our food.